computational-social-science-zurich/sicss-zurich/README.md

 - 16:30-17:30: Participant presentations; debriefing and wrap-up

 Along the way, there will be some input by guest speakers and lectures from the main venue in Princeton.

+## SICSS festival

+Usually (pre-COVID), the SICSS consists of a series of locally hosted in-person events around the world that are connected to each other by online lectures.
+To make SICSS as worthwile as possible, even in the absence of locally hosted events, the parent location in Princeton coordinates a SICSS festival.
+It is an online festival with different events around computational social science.
+The program is continuously updated here: https://sicss.io/festival.